caddyserver/website/src/docs/markdown/caddyfile/directives/reverse_proxy.md

 - **health_status** <span id="health_status"/> is the HTTP status code to expect from a healthy backend.
 Can be a 3-digit status code, or a status code class ending in `xx`.
 For example: `200` (which is the default), or `2xx`.

 - **health_body** <span id="health_body"/> is a substring or regular expression to match on the response body of an active health check.
 If the backend does not return a matching body, it will be marked as down.

+- **health_follow_redirects** <span id="health_follow_redirects"/> will cause the health check to follow redirects provided by upstream.
+Without this setting, a redirect will cause the check to fail.

 - **health_headers** <span id="health_headers"/> allows specifying headers to set on the active health check requests.
 This is useful if you need to change the `Host` header, or if you need to provide some authentication to your backend as part of your health checks.